limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 	</tr>
 </table>

-Use a software like serial debugging assistant to select the serial port where the radar is located.
+Use a software like serial debugging assistant to select the serial port where the Sensor is located.

 <div align=center><img width = 200 src="https://files.seeedstudio.com/wiki/60GHzradar/37.png"/></div>

 !!!Attention
-    MR24HPC1 radar needs 5V power supply, otherwise the radar may not work properly.
+    MR24HPC1 Sensor needs 5V power supply, otherwise the Sensor may not work properly.

-After a successful connection, you will see the radar sending a steady stream of messages.
+After a successful connection, you will see the Sensor sending a steady stream of messages.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/60GHzradar/39.png"/></div>

-At the same time, you can also send data frames to the radar via the software's send function.
+At the same time, you can also send data frames to the Sensor via the software's send function.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/60GHzradar/40.png"/></div>

 ## Troubleshooting

-**FAQ1: Can this radar detect more than one person at a time in the same environment?**
+**FAQ1: Can this Sensor detect more than one person at a time in the same environment?**

 > A: Not available.
-This radar can only be used on a single living object.
+This Sensor can only be used on a single living object.
 If more than one person or animal is in the monitoring range, this will have an effect on the results of the monitoring.

 ## Resources